CABSheff/Data-Management/paper.md

-# Copper - Conform Extrusion of Copper Alloys
+# Copper - Conform Extrusion of Copper Alloys in Conjunction with Wieland

 Kate Bowers - Supervised by Matrin Jackson